 My last trip to the Middle East had me on the road for two weeks stuffing my face with loads of hummus, pita, and knafeh for dessert.
 By the time I got home, I needed to reset my diet but still wanted some of my favorite flavors of the region—tahini, za’atar (a mix of herbs, sesame, and sumac), and chickpeas.

-I rifled through my pantry for those ingredients and started cookign and cooking.
-The result was this Tahini Carrot Soup that's totally vegetarian and creamless but super rich and filling and just the right amount of nod to my trip.
+I rifled through my pantry for those ingredients and started cooking and cooking.
+The result was this Tahini Carrot Soup with Za’atar Croutons recipe that’s totally vegetarian and creamless but super rich and filling and just the right amount of nod to my trip.